Plan the conversation carefully.

 Pause if the conversation becomes circular, pressured, unsafe, or impossible to keep voluntary.

-Start with the moment, not the verdict: a repair moment where trust needs changed behavior instead of a demand for instant closeness.
+Start with the moment, not the verdict: a repair moment where how to rebuild trust needs changed behavior instead of a demand for instant closeness.
 In Rebuild Trust After Lying, the reader is looking for a practical way to work with trust while staying respectful and clear.
 For trust, answer the factual question, stop asking for quick forgiveness, and make the next honest disclosure easier to verify.
-Use the wording around trust only when the situation is calm enough for a voluntary conversation.
-For trust, the useful micro-decision is which one sentence about trust is worth saying first.
-On this page about trust, User-provided DOCX, MedlinePlus, The Gottman Institute, The Gottman Institute, National Institute of Mental Health shape the caution here, especially the reminder that a reader's full context cannot be known from a single article.
-For trust, the useful question is not "who is the problem?" but "what can be named, requested, paused, or documented without raising the stakes?"
-A line to adapt is: "For trust, I can own the impact, name the change, and let the other person choose their pace."
-By the end of Why Rebuild Trust After Lying Gets Messy, the reader should know the first sentence to try and the condition that would make pausing wiser than pushing.
+Use the wording around how to rebuild trust only when the situation is calm enough for a voluntary conversation.
+For how to rebuild trust, the useful micro-decision is which one sentence about how to rebuild trust is worth saying first.
+On this page about how to rebuild trust, User-provided DOCX, MedlinePlus, The Gottman Institute, The Gottman Institute, National Institute of Mental Health shape the caution here, especially the reminder that a reader's full context cannot be known from a single article.
+For how to rebuild trust, the useful question is not "who is the problem?" but "what can be named, requested, paused, or documented without raising the stakes?"
+A line to adapt is: "For how to rebuild trust, I can own the impact, name the change, and let the other person choose their pace."
+By the end of Why How to Rebuild Trust After Lying Gets Messy, the reader should know the first sentence to try and the condition that would make pausing wiser than pushing.

 Reader task: In Rebuild Trust After Lying, the reader is looking for a practical way to work with trust while staying respectful and clear.

-First check: decide whether trust is ordinary friction or a safety signal.
+First check: decide whether how to rebuild trust is ordinary friction or a safety signal.

 Use this when: the reader needs one precise question before choosing words.